pyros-dev/Pitch/PITCHME.md

 - turn rostful into a 'standard' python package
 - `import flask` and build a usual flask WSGI app.
 - release it for ROS.
-- same for each dependency, no fork needed.
+- same for each dependency, *no fork needed*.

 ---